wxcctechsummit/wxcclabguides/NewDigital/3a_b_Chat_Configuration.md

 We will be configuring  Service, Chat Assets, Entry Point, Queue, Chat Template, Website Settings, and corresponding workflows.

 ## Pre-requisite
-WxCC Portal, Agent Desktop and IMI connect URL.
+- WxCC Portal, Agent Desktop and IMI connect URL.
-Admin credentials to complete configurations in WxCC portal and IMI connect.
+- Admin credentials to complete configurations in WxCC portal and IMI connect.
-Agent Credentials to Handle the Chat.
+- Agent Credentials to Handle the Chat.

 ## Lab 3a - Asset creation end to end (Chat)
 ### 1. Service Creation
-.Customer admin logs in to IMI connect UI using the URL provided by the IMI team with the credentials.
+- Customer admin logs in to IMI connect UI using the URL provided by the IMI team with the credentials.
 Here for the demo tenant the URL is "https://solutionassuranceesrgt-sa.imiconnect.io/login".

-.Login to IMI connect, from menu goto Services=> CREATE NEW SERVICE .Provide a Name
+- Login to IMI connect, from menu goto Services=> CREATE NEW SERVICE

+- Provide a Name

 ### 2. Chat Asset configuration and Register to Webex CC in IMI Connect